bitquery/streaming-data-platform-docs/docs/examples/Solana/Solana-DexPools-API.md

 }
 ```

-## Liquidity Events for OrcaWhirlpool Pairs
+## Liquidity Events for Orca Whirlpool Pairs
-In this section, we will discover data streams that provides us with the real time events of liquidity addition and liquidity removal for the OrcaWhirlpool DEX, which has `whirLbMiicVdio4qvUfM5KAg6Ct8VwpYzGff3uctyCc` as the Program Address.
+In this section, we will discover data streams that provides us with the real time events of liquidity addition and liquidity removal for the Orca Whirlpool DEX, which has `whirLbMiicVdio4qvUfM5KAg6Ct8VwpYzGff3uctyCc` as the Program Address.

-### Liquidity addition for OrcaWhirlpool Pairs
+### Liquidity addition for Orca Whirlpool Pairs
-[This](https://ide.bitquery.io/liquidity-addition-for-orca-whirlpool) subscription returns the real-time liquidity addition event details for the Radium Pairs.
+[This](https://ide.bitquery.io/liquidity-addition-for-orca-whirlpool) subscription returns the real-time liquidity addition event details for the Orca Whirlpool Pairs.

 ``` graphql
 subscription {